wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

 = 1.2.2 =
+* this version is all about removing question marks from URLs (which defeats browser cache)
+* use a REST-style URL when retrieving the media RSS file to facilitate caching on the client side
+* enabled caching on all scripts and stylesheets (with the exception of the user-customizable blip-slideshow.css)
+* added function Blip_Slideshow::slideshow($atts) for creating a slideshow directly in a theme template
 * added shortcode [blip-version] for internal use
-* added function Blip_Slideshow::slideshow($atts) for creating a slideshow directly in a theme template
-* enabled caching on all scripts and stylesheets (with the exception of the user-customizable blip-slideshow.css)

 = 1.2.1 =
 * Release date: 2011-04-28